-If a final exam is offered in a course, to be eligible to take the final, a grade of 72% or better must be earned in at least one of the closed book proctored theory exams.
+For some courses: If a final exam is offered in a course, to be eligible to take the final, a grade of 72% or better must be earned in at least one of the closed book proctored theory exams.

 Based on the individual circumstances, the student who fails a course, but does not fail out of the program, will be offered one or more of the following options for making up the failed course.
 The option to be offered is determined by the course instructor in consultation with the other faculty and the program director.
-Options that may be offered are:
+Examples of options that may be offered are:

-1. For Courses and Rotations: Additional exam for an area of sub-standard performance may be offered.
-Possible scenarios:

--If all theory exams were less than 72% and the additional exam was > or equal to 72%, the final course grade may be a 72%.

--If all theory exams were less than 72% and the additional exam is > or equal to 72%, the additional exam score may be averaged in with the other theory exam scores (depends on course/rotation)

--If all theory exams were < 72% and the additional exam is less than 72% then the course may need to be repeated.

-- 2. For Rotations: Additional training in the area of sub-standard performance followed by re-evaluation(s), as appropriate.
-If the re-evaluations of psychomotor performance are still less than 72%, then the course will need to be repeated at another clinical site. - 3.
-Repeat of the entire course with evaluation(s) as appropriate, the next time the course is offered.
+- 1. For Courses and Rotations: Additional exam for an area of sub-standard performance may be offered.
+Examples of possible scenarios: - -If all theory exams were less than 72% and the additional exam was > or equal to 72%, the final course grade may be a 72%.
+(Depends on course/rotation) - -If all theory exams were less than 72% and the additional exam is > or equal to 72%, the additional exam score may be averaged in with the other theory exam scores (depends on course/rotation) - -If all theory exams were < 72% and the additional exam is less than 72% then the course may need to be repeated. - 2.
+For Rotations: Students who fail to meet the rotation criteria listed in course syllabus will be required to meet with the course instructor and the program director to determine remedial action. - 3.
+Repeat of the entire course (with scheduled course instructor meetings as appropriate), the next time the course is offered.
 Only one full repeat of a failed course is allowed.